ansys/scade-git/doc/source/contributing.rst

 Test
 ----
-Ansys SCADE Git Extensions uses `tox`_ for testing.
+Ansys SCADE Git extensions use `tox`_ for testing.
 This tool allows you to automate common development tasks (similar to ``Makefile``), but it is oriented towards Python development.